Ari-S-123/antivenom/README.md

 - Verify `APIFY_API_TOKEN` is set in `.env.local`
 - System works without Apify (use seed data instead)
 - Check Apify account limits at console.apify.com
+- Default actor is `apify~website-content-crawler` (modern, reliable)
+- To use a custom actor, set `APIFY_ACTOR_ID` environment variable
+- If you see "Field input.startUrls is required" error, the actor may require different input parameters

 ### Build Errors